The OPHA Board of Directors

 Laura grew up in Coos Bay and now lives in Beaverton with her partner, Michael.
 Laura is passionate about health and social policy, rural health, public health communication, and alignment of health systems.

-Tosha Bock, Director at Large
+Ma’Adjoa Manu, MPH, Director at Large

-Annette Marcus, Director at Large
+Annette Marcus, MSW, Director at Large

 Annette Marcus is the Policy Manager for the Oregon Alliance to Prevent Suicide at the Association of Oregon Community Mental Health Programs.
 The Alliance serves in an advisory role to the Oregon Health Authority on issues related to youth and young adult suicide.
 The Alliance has played a key role in the passage of more than 20 pieces of legislation designed to prevent suicide and promote well-being.